thrau/jarchivelib/README.md

 Compatibility
 -------------

+* Java 6 and 7
-Currently only tested for *nix file systems.
+* Currently only tested for *nix file systems.

 ### OSGi